Story Name: A Break in the Pattern

 July 30 1980

 "Amelia Bagshot was found dead in her home today."
 A somber news anchor told the world from her place on screen.
-"The preliminary cause of death had been found to be old age, as Amelia was 97 years old at the time of her death.
-She is survived by her sister, Bathilda Bagshot, who lives in England."
+"The preliminary cause of death had been found to be old age, as Amelia was 97 years old at the time of her death and there were no signs of foul play.
+She is survived by her younger sister, Bathilda Bagshot, who lives in England."

 July 31 1980